lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/creating-an-accessible-pdf.md

 Images should have descriptive alt text that describes the meaning of an image.
 Keep the alt text brief but concise.

-Screen readers will read out the alt text and it helps people with visual impairments. understand pictures they can’t see.
+Screen readers will read out the alt text and it helps people with visual impairments understand pictures they can’t see.

 See our guidance on [using images](using-images).